evanwill/_drafts/_notes/ubuntu-tips.md

 - Play MP3s: many common media codec are not free and open source, requiring complicated licensing.
 Thus Ubuntu does not ship with them.
 There is an option to add them during install, but I don't since it complicates the process.
 Install manually using `ubuntu-restricted-extras` (note there is a different package name for each desktop and version, so confirm by searching on [packages](https://packages.ubuntu.com/)).
 - Play videos: VLC, get a better video player right away, `vlc`.
 - Play DVDs: DVDs can't be played until you install some non-free stuff.
 The codecs are not ready to go in the main repositories, so the easiest way seems to be to build it yourself: `sudo apt install libdvd-pkg` then `sudo dpkg-reconfigure libdvd-pkg`.
 You may also need to add these packages `sudo apt install libdvdnav4 libdvdread4`
 - Caffeine, turns off screen lock so that your screen doesn't turn off while you are watching youtube!
-Look for `caffeine-indicator` in the Software center.
+On Unity look for `caffeine-indicator` in the Software center.
+On Gnome, use the [Caffeine extension](https://extensions.gnome.org/extension/517/caffeine/).
 - Text editor: tweak the settings of [Gedit](https://evanwill.github.io/_drafts/notes/gedit-editor.html), and add [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
 - Git: `sudo apt install git` do it!
 - Simple firewall: `gufw`.
 Check out some more extreme [security suggestions](https://wiki.ubuntu.com/BasicSecurity).